prometheus-community/helm-charts/charts/prometheus-rabbitmq-exporter/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### To 2.0.0

+From 2.0.0 redis exporter is using the prometheus-rabbit-exporter image 1.0.0.

 ## Configuration

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), or run these configuration commands: